paunin/PostDock/README.md

 Kill master container and in a few moments cluster will define new master node, and Pgpool will try to detect new primary node for write access automatically.

-## Improvements

-Instead of one pgpool node you can have as many as you wish and balance load on them.
-It's possible because pgpool does'not control cluster and does dummy balancing with primary server detection.

 ## Known problems